Clinical performance

 About

-Clinical Team Leader & Flight Paramedic — aeromedical critical care and retrieval.
+Clinical Team Leader and Flight Paramedic — aeromedical critical care and retrieval.

 I work at the interface of frontline clinical pressure, system design, training, governance and human performance — turning operational insight into clinical systems, governance frameworks and workflows that hold up in real practice.